IBM/openapi-validator/README.md

 To get started configuring the validator, [set up](#setup) a [configuration file](#configuration-file).
 See the [Spectral configuration](#spectral-configuration) section for more details on customization with Spectral.

 ## Installation
 There are two main ways to install the validator, either using NPM or building from source.
-Installing with NPM is reccomended.
+Installing with NPM is recommended.

 ### Install with NPM (recommended)

 `npm install -g ibm-openapi-validator`

 The `-g` flag installs the tool globally so that the validator can be run from anywhere in the file system.
-Alternatively, you can pass no flag or the `--save-dev` flag to add the validator as a dependency to your project and run it from your NPM scripts.
+Alternatively, you can pass no flag or the `--save-dev` flag to add the validator as a dependency to your project and run it from your NPM scripts or JavaScript code.

 ### Build from source
 1. Clone or download this repository